We specialize in designing creative & sustainable landscapes for farms, ranches, & select residential projects.

 Samantha Dabney, Founder

-She has studied under and worked with some of the most innovative designers including Thomas Woltz of NBW, Mikyoung Kim, Michael Blier, Patricia Algara of BASE Landscape Architects, and John Carney and the partners of CLB Architects.
+She has studied under and worked with many innovative designers and artists including Thomas Woltz of NBW, Mikyoung Kim, Michael Blier, Patricia Algara of BASE Landscape Architects, and John Carney and the partners of CLB Architects.

-She has contributed in key roles to multiple award-winning projects including Houston’s 1,500-acre Memorial Park Master Plan, the Eastern Glades at Memorial Park, and the Tower of Voices at the 9/11 Flight 93 National Memorial while at NBW.
+She has contributed in key roles to multiple award-winning projects including Houston’s 1,500-acre Memorial Park and the Tower of Voices at the 9/11 Flight 93 National Memorial while at NBW.
 (See awards section for a complete list.)

 Collaborating with other artists and designers is one of Sam’s passions.
 She got her first taste at RISD when she landed a job in the art department of Wes Anderson’s “Moonrise Kingdom”, working with some of the most creative people she’s ever met.
 Soon after, she joined fellow RISD alumni to design a landscape on the Amalfi Coast for Carol and Sol Lewitt — a leader of conceptual art movement.
 She frequently collaborates with Lindsay Burn on projects in the greater NYC area as well as a design team in Argentina and other talented local designers.